realmagicgreen/magicgreenastro/src/content/posts/bali-water-protection.md

 ---
 title: Bali Water Protection
-subtitle: "This project calls on Bali’s leadership and responsibility to address the island’s diminishing water table and rapidly dropping levels of freshwater availability."
+subtitle: 'This project calls on Bali’s leadership and responsibility to address the island’s diminishing water table and rapidly dropping levels of freshwater availability.'
-description: "Bali is on the verge of an environmental catastrophe.
-Groundwater reserves are at 20% according to Politeknik Negeri Bali in a report published by Republika."
+description: 'Bali is on the verge of an environmental catastrophe.
+Groundwater reserves are at 20% according to Politeknik Negeri Bali in a report published by Republika.'
 category: solutions
 pubDate: 2018-06-17
 publish: true